-I have now arranged all my papers, and closed everything, preparatory to quitting this scene of action.
-My beloved wire, for whom, Oh! how does my soul now melt in affection! is preparing to lie down with me to sleep, and wake no more!
-Our spirits will, in a few moments leave these bodies, and wing their way to the unknown abode which our God may assign them!
+I HAVE now arranged all my papers, and closed everything preparatory to quitting this scene of action.
+My beloved WIFE, for whom, oh, how does my soul now melt in affection! is preparing to lie down with me to sleep and wake no more!
+Our spirits will, in a few moments, leave their bodies, and wing their way to the unknown abode which our God may assign them!

-We have a vial of laudanum, which my wife with as much composure, as she ever shared with me a glass of wine, is carefully dividing into equal portions, one for each of us.
+We have a vial of laudanum, which my wife, with as much composure as she ever shared with me a glass of wine, is carefully dividing into two equal potions, one for each of us.